Expanding the Native Department

 A tribally based Maori War Effort Organisation (MWEO) headed by Paraire Paikea of Ngāti Whātua worked alongside the Native Department to recruit Māori troops and raise support for the war effort at home.
 The MWEO appears to have been the first institution of Māori self-government to receive public funding.
 At the end of the war it was absorbed into the Native Department, which helped to rehabilitate Māori ex-servicemen.

 Jock McEwen was secretary of Māori affairs from 1963 to 1975.
-A Pākehā, he learned to speak Māori as a young man and first began working for the Maori Affairs Department in 1935.
+A Pākehā, he learned to speak Māori as a young man and began working for the Maori Affairs Department in 1935.
 McEwen went on to lead the department during the early years of the Māori cultural renaissance.
 He was also active in Wellington’s Māori community as a founding member of the Ngāti Pōneke Māori cultural club, a carving tutor at Wi Tako prison and a member of the committee revising the Williams Māori dictionary.

 Maori Affairs Department